megseekosh/Categorize_app_v2/README.md

 2. Run the chopper and vocal activity detector

-	Using the command line, move inside of `1_chunk-and-label/` and run the following:
+	Using the command line, move inside of `1_chunk-and-label/` and run the following where childID is the ID of the participant (any length or format) birthdate is DDMMYYYY, recordingdate is DDMMYYYY, and gender is any way that you would like to code participant gender (e.g. 'Female', 'Non-binary', etc.).

-	`python3 split_app.py`
+	`python3 split_app.py childID birthdate recordingdate gender`

 	You will be prompted with a window to select an audio file on your local machine to process: